View the Online Gallery and Fine Art Reproductions Available

 They Are for War

 Percheron horses were early bred to become war horses.
 You can see them frequently in Renaissance art carrying men decked out in military finery.
-Because of their size and power, they also became valuable modes of power for pulling coaches and working in agricultural settings.
+Because of their size and power, they also became valuable modes of power for coaches and agriculture.
 In our time of Putin’s war on Ukraine, I wanted to deal with the kind of godless power that is evident in wars of such aggression.
 This piece is to be set in direct contrast to the piece entitled “The Power of Peace”.

 Psalm 33:17, Psalm 20:7